zanywhale/example_code/PITCHME.md

 Note:
 In this activity, I determine three goals.

 First of all, anybody can make a mistake sometimes in the coding.
-So the logic error seems to a natural mistake.
+So I make the logic error seems to a natural mistake.
-Second, if victim was attacked by attacker, he should not be aware.
+Second, if a victim was attacked by attacker, he should not be aware.
 The last thing is Get a sensitive data!

 ---